A two-parameter deformation of the gamma function, associated functions, and some related inequalities: Introduction

 \item The $\nu$-analogue of the Gamma function was introduced and studied in \cite{Djabang} and is defined by

 \end{itemize} Here, $(x)_{n,k}=x(x+k)\cdots (x+(n-1)k)$ is the so-called Pochhammer $k$-symbol.
-Deformations of the classical Gamma function have applications in quantum mechanics and physics, combinatorics, special functions, and orthogonal polynomials (see, for example, \cite{Deligne,Diaz1,Diaz3,Diaz4,Diaz2} and the references therein).
+Deformations of the classical Gamma function have applications in quantum mechanics and physics, combinatorics, special functions, and orthogonal polynomilas (see, for example, \cite{Deligne,Diaz1,Diaz3,Diaz4,Diaz2} and the references therein).

 In this note, we introduce the $(k,\nu)$-Gamma function as follows: \Be \Gamma_{k,\nu}(x)=\lim_{n\to\infty}\frac{n!(k\nu)^n\left(\frac{nk}{\nu}\right)^{\frac{x}{k\nu}-1}}{(x)_{n,k\nu}},\quad k>0, \nu>0, x\in\mathbb{C}\setminus k\nu\mathbb{Z}^-. \Ee One clearly has that